NegarMoradiRad/FarsiEli5Website/README.md

+About Website:
+It is a website that tries to explain topics in a way that a 5-year-old can understand.
+In its infrastructure, it uses an artificial intelligence model.

 This is a Next.js project bootstrapped with [`create-plasmic-app`](https://www.npmjs.com/package/create-plasmic-app).

 ## Getting Started

+1-
+npm install

-First, run the development server:
+2-run the development server:

 ```bash
 npm run dev